Leipzig hold Bundesliga leaders Bayern to stay point behind - France 24

 Despite dominating possession, Bayern could not finish the first-half opportunities which fell to Lewandowski, Leon Goretzka and Thomas Mueller.

-It was not until after the break that the visitors really threatened Bayern's goal, as two huge chances went begging.
+It was not until after the break that the visitors really threatened Bayern's goal, as three huge chances went begging.

 But Bayern defender David Alaba got back to block his shot and deny the striker a 21st league goal of the season.